 12. Bullet Journal

 Bullet journaling is the newest trend in the journaling world.
 I haven’t personally tried this but many of my friends who have absolutely rave about it.
 To learn more about bullet journaling, you can grab the official Bullet Journal Method book.
+It will teach you absolutely everything you need to know to get started.

 14. Mind Mapping